-The Cost Method for a quick Valuation
+The Cost Method for Early - Stage Valuation

-The cost method is a method for the valuation of an invention in a startup based on the incurred costs.
+So, the cost method is a method for the valuation of an invention in a startup based on the incurred costs.
 This is by far the simplest way for valuing a business and is often used when there is not much prospect of actual production and commercialization.
 This valuation method is based on the total costs you have incurred so far for the development of your idea, plus an amount for goodwill.
 Let's delve into this further.

 Material Costs